guaix-ucm/pyemir/doc/tutorial_imaging/index.rst

 .. note::

-   Two aspects that are still not covered by PyEmir are the following:
+   Two aspects that are still not covered by PyEmir in imaging mode are the
+   following:

    - Only integer offsets between images are considered: this is not especially important considering that the PSF is well oversampled.
 The benefit of